Dherse/masterproef/content/2_ecosystem.typ

 Additionally, there also exists an entirely different kind of tests called _constrained random_ which produces random, but correct, input to a program and checks that, in no conditions, does the program crash.
 This is generally utilized to find edge cases that are not properly handled as well as testing the robustness of the program -- especially areas concerning security and memory management.

 Most modern programming language such as _Rust_ provide a testing framework as part of the language ecosystem.
 However, these testing framework may need to be expanded to provide library-specific features to test more advanced usage.
-As an example, one may look at libraries like _Mockito_ which provides features for @http testing in rust @mockito_github.
+As an example, one may look at libraries like _Mockito_ which provides features for @http testing in _Rust_ @mockito_github.

 Therefore, when developing an @api, it is important to consider how the @api itself will be tested, but also how the user is expected to test their usage of the @api.
 Additionally, when creating a language, it is important to consider how the language will be tested, and what facilities will be provided to the user for testing of their code.

-#info-box(kind: "definition")[
+#info-box(kind: "definition", footer: [ Adapted from #cite("unit-test", "simulation")])[
     *Simulation* is the process of running a program that simulates the behavior of a physical device.
 It is used to test that @hdl[s] produce the correct state for a given input and starting state, while also checking that the program does so in the correct timing, power consumption limits, etc.
 ]

 Simulation is more specific to @hdl[s] and embedded development than traditional computer development, where the user might want to programmatically test their code on the target platform without needing the physical device to be attached to a computer.
 For this reason, the hardware providers make simulators available to their users.
 These simulators are used to run the user's code as if it was running on real hardware, providing the user with tools for introspection of the device and checking that the program behaves as expected.
 As an example, _Xilinx_ provides a simulator for their @fpga[s] called _Vivado Simulator_.
 This simulator allows the user to run their code on a simulated @fpga and check that the output is correct.
 This is an important tools for the users of @hdl[s] as it allows them to test their code without needed access to the physical devices.
 Furthermore, it allows programmers working on @asic[s] to simulate their code, and therefore their design before manufacturing of a prototype.

 There exists a plethora of simulation tools, as previously mentioned, _Vivado Simulator_ allows users to test their FPGA code, other tools such as _QEMU_ allow users to test embedded platforms.
 Additionally, a lot of analog simulations tools exist, most notably the @spice family of tools, which allow the simulation of analog electronics.
 There is also work being done to simulate photonic circuits using @spice @ye_spice-compatible_2022.

 Finally, there also exist tools for physical simulation, such as _Ansys Lumerical_ which are physical simulation tools that simulate the physical interactions of light with matter.
 These tools are used during the creation of photonic components used when creating @pic[s].
 However, they are generally slow and require large amounts of computation power #cite("bogaerts_silicon_2018", "alerstam_parallel_2008").
 Therefore, when creating an @api or a language for photonic processor development, it is desirable to consider how simulation will be performed and the level of details that this simulator will provide.
 The higher the amount of details, the higher the computational needs.

 ==== Verification